Compass: General Filtered Search across Vector and Structured Data: Preliminaries

 In a proximity graph index, the nodes are the vectors and edges connect similar vectors.
 Vector search is conducted by a best-first-search-style graph traversal, which starts with a random or fixed entry node and uses a candidate queue to manage the node to visit and a top queue to manage nodes visited.
 When visiting a node, the graph traversal computes the distances between the query and all neighbors of the node and adds these neighbors to the candidate queue; then, an unvisited node with the smallest distance is selected from the candidate queue as the next to visit.
-Both search cost and result quality is controlled by the size of the top queue (usually denoted as $\textit{efs}$), with a larger queue size leading to more distance computations but higher result quality.
-There are many variants of the proximity graph index, e.g., HNSW~\cite{malkovEfficientRobustApproximate2020}, NSG~\cite{fuFastApproximateNearest2019}, Vamanna~\cite{jayaramsubramanyaDiskANNFastAccurate2019}, and SSG~\cite{fuHighDimensionalSimilarity2022}; they mainly differ in the entry point selection and edge pruning rule; while the graph traversal procedure for query processing is similar.
+Both search cost and result quality are controlled by the size of the top queue (usually denoted as $\textit{efs}$), with a larger queue size leading to more distance computations but higher result quality.
+There are many variants of the proximity graph index, e.g., HNSW~\cite{malkovEfficientRobustApproximate2020}, NSG~\cite{fuFastApproximateNearest2019}, Vamanna~\cite{jayaramsubramanyaDiskANNFastAccurate2019}, and SSG~\cite{fuHighDimensionalSimilarity2022}; they mainly differ in the entry point selection and edge pruning rule; while the graph traversal procedures for query processing are similar.

-The Inverted File (IVF) index partitions a dataset's vectors into clusters (e.g. via K-means), with each cluster represented by a centroid.
+The inverted file (IVF) index partitions a dataset's vectors into clusters (e.g. via K-means), with each cluster represented by a centroid.
 During query processing, all centroids are initially evaluated.
-Subsequently, only vectors within the top-ranking clusters (i.e., those with the nearest centroids) are inspected as candidate results.
-While proximity graphs generally exhibit higher search efficiency—requiring fewer distance computations for a given recall rate—IVF offers the advantages of larger data access granularity and more regular data access patterns, rendering it highly amenable to parallelization.
+Subsequently, only vectors within the top-ranking clusters (i.e., those with the centroids nearest to the query vector) are inspected as candidate results.
+While proximity graphs generally exhibit higher search efficiency—requiring fewer distance computations for a given target recall—IVF offers the advantages of larger data access granularity and more regular data access patterns, rendering it highly amenable to parallelization.